 The official language of the meeting will be English, no simultaneous translations will be provided.
 Coffee, snacks, and lunch are provided as part of the registration fee to all delegates.
 Smoking inside the conference centre is forbidden and name badges must be worn at all times for security reasons.

-Meanwhile, the South African and Western Cape/Cape Town tourism associations provide updates on the current situation via the following links https://www.satsa.com/coronavirus-update/
+The South African and Western Cape/Cape Town Tourism provide updates on the current situation via the following links https://www.satsa.com/coronavirus-update/

-Additionally, the South African National Institute for Communicable Diseases, which has a World Health Organization (WHO) referral laboratory, provides regular updates regarding COVID-19 at the following website https://www.nicd.ac.za/
+Additionally, the South African National Institute for Communicable Diseases (NICD), which has a World Health Organization (WHO) referral laboratory, provides regular updates regarding COVID-19 at the following website https://www.nicd.ac.za/

 Daily updates on the COVID-19 outbreak by WHO are available at: